kapfenho/iam-deployer/README.markdown

 You will need the following software packages from Oracle:

-Put the installation images in a directory on your local machine (when deploying to VM on your local machine) or on a network server.
+Extract the installation images in a directory on your local machine (when deploying to VM on your local machine) or on a network server.
 This directory will be mounted on the new servers via NFS.
 There is no need to copy the files onto the new virtual machines, the installer can read them from any mounted location.

-The structure in this directory should look like
+The structure with the extracted images shall look like this:

 ```
     ├── iam-11.1.2.2                <- the application packages